kshakib22/second-brain/content/Programming/Backend Dev/Expressjs/Axios.md

 > [!warning] Reserved Properties
-> These property names are used in rare cases.
+> The following property names are used in rare cases.
 Don't confuse with different update methods where the second argument is usually `req.body` to directly send data

 - **`params`**:
   - Used to specify URL query parameters in `GET` requests.